iamntz/carbon-chained-select/README.md

         // you can try though, but the results are not predictible :)
         'multiple' => true,

         // REST endpoint to fetch new options.
-This should accept POST requests!
+This should accept GET requests!
         // Params sent on the request:
         // {
         //    nonce: nonce, // checking for carbon_chained_select key